Godwill-Njekwe/Assignment-on-Covid-for-AC584/README.md

-# Ass---
-title: "Analysing the impact of Covid-19"
+# Analysing the impact of Covid-19" Analysing the impact of Covid-19"
-subtitle: "Analysing the effects of Covid-19 on Irish Healthcare and Life expectancy against Covid-19 impacts on other nations"
+## Analysing the effects of Covid-19 on Irish Healthcare and Life expectancy against Covid-19 impacts on other nations
 date: 2024-07-18
 author: "Godwill Njekwe"
 format: html
-theme: sandstone
-backgroundcolor: lightgrey
-toc: true

 ---